Liouvillian skin effects in two-dimensional electron systems at finite temperatures: Conversion from PBC to OBC

-where $L$ is the system size along the x-direction, we obtain the Liouvillian in real space along the $x$-direction as follows:
+where $L$ is the system size along the $x$ direction.
+The real-space representation of the Liouvillian along the $x$ direction is obtained as follows:

 To obtain the mean-field Liouvillian under OBC, we eliminate matrix elements of $\mathcal{L}^{\mathrm{c}}(k_y)[x_i, x_j]$ that correspond to hopping across the boundaries.
 Since the hopping amplitude decays with distance, we define $l_{\mathrm{max}}$ as the maximum hopping range beyond which all hopping amplitudes fall below a given threshold $t_{\mathrm{lim}}$.
-All matrix elements corresponding to hopping beyond this range are discarded.
+All matrix elements corresponding to hopping across the boundaries within this range are discarded.
 In this way, we construct the Liouvillian under OBC.
-In all the numerical calculations presented in this work, the threshold was set to $t_{\mathrm{lim}} = 0.005$.
+In all the numerical calculations presented in this work, the threshold is set to $t_{\mathrm{lim}} = 0.005$.

 This procedure corresponds to discarding matrix elements of the Hermitian matrices $H$ and $M^{\mathrm{g(l)}}$ that connect sites across the boundaries.
 Since Hermiticity is preserved in the truncation, the form of Eq.~\eqref{Equation:Liouvillian_vec} remains unchanged, and the trace-preserving property of the Liouvillian is maintained.
 Therefore, the discussions in Appendix~\ref{Appendix:bogoliubov} and Appendix~\ref{Appendix:formula} can be applied to the open boundary case without modification.